NowThis: NowThis Impact

-NowThis's content is targeted at left-leaning Millennials.
+NowThis's content is targeted at left-leaning Millennials and GenZ.
+NowThis has more than 8.5m followers for its news and politics accounts, ranked as the top news publisher in the United States in 2022 by the Reuters Institute.
 An analysis from BuzzFeed News found that NowThis was the most popular left-leaning site on Facebook between 2015 and 2017; along with Occupy Democrats, it accounted for half of the 50 top posts on Facebook.
 According to the Reuters Institute for the Study of Journalism NowThis' videos are primarily emotion-driven in order to generate views and shares and the group has been accused of making partisan content.